heapwolf/levelui/README.md

 Create keys and certs for the https server as well as a pfx file that can be used to establish a secure tls connection from a client to the server.
 In your project make the directory `auth` and cd into into it.
-Remember to add this directory to your `.gitignore` file if you are going to check it in somewhere.
+Remember to add the `passphrase.txt` file to your `.gitignore` file if you are going to check it in somewhere.
 ```bash
 openssl genrsa -out levelweb-key.pem 1024
 openssl req -new -key levelweb-key.pem -out levelweb-csr.pem